 The Need For Outcome-Based Education

-Outcome-based education emphasizes predefined skills and knowledge a student should have when they complete a course, or series of courses or graduates from an institution.
+Outcome-based education emphasizes predefined skills and knowledge a student should have when they complete a course or series of courses or graduate from an institution.

 Purpose-driven teaching, curriculum, and teaching decisions are centered on the best ways to accomplish the desired outcome.
 Hence, the introduction of backward design, which is different from traditional educational planning, is important.
 By first identifying the desired learning outcomes students should achieve, a curriculum is created detailing methods students will use to attain the intended outcomes.